-Our task is to help create a ceremony which gives full value and importance to the wishes and beliefs of the family and the deceased.
-You will receive advice and support through these decisions and, naturally, you have time to consider the options.
+Our task is to help create a ceremony which gives full value and importance to the wishes and beliefs of the deceased and their family.
+You will receive advice and support throughout these decisions and naturally, you will be given time to consider the options.
+You may wish to attend our premises to make arrangements in one of our arrangement suites.
+Alternatively, we can arrange a funeral over the phone or via a 'Zoom' or 'Teams' meeting.